Combined Modern Languages

 Teaching and Assessment

 We provide a varied, creative and stimulating learning environment.
 Teaching is via lectures and seminars which are supported by the University’s interactive learning facilities.
 Classes may also take the form of hands-on skills development sessions where you learn how to access electronic resources in our Virtuoso multimedia digital classrooms (they are much more than language laboratories!) or via small oral practice classes with Language Assistants.
+All students have a personal tutor and, throughout your time with us, regular and frequent tutorials will be organised with you.

 How are you assessed?

-- written essays and reports
+- written essays

 - case studies